Home

 # Sponsors and Support

-The continuous development of Koel is made possible thanks to the support of these awesome sponsors:
+The continuous development of Koel is made possible thanks to the support from these generous sponsors:

-Want to help as well?
+Want to help out as well?
 You can support Koel's development via OpenCollective or GitHub Sponsors.